asaldelkhosh/asaldelkhosh.github.io/content/honors.md

 +++
 title = "Honors"
-description = "My personal website" date = "2023-07-28"
+description = "My honors and awards" date = "2024-01-01"
-aliases = ["profile", "biography", "webpage"] author = "Asal Delkhosh"
+aliases = ["honors", "awards"] author = "Asal Delkhosh"
 +++

 ## Honors & Awards

-### awards
+### Awards

-- Rank student, Among 10 percent of Mathematics and Computer Science graduated students
+- Rank student, Among 10 percent of all 2023 __Mathematics and Computer Science__ graduated students
   - at Amirkabir unversity of Tehran
-- Among top 20 percent of participators in The national entrance exam of Iranian universities
+- Among top 5 percent of participators in the __national entrance exam of Iranian universities__

+## Honors

+- Staff at the 12th Amirkabir Linux Festival, Computer Engineering department
+- Staff at Computer Webinar Series (aka CWS) in Computer Science Department
+- Staff at the Mathematical Nights in Computer Science department